Artem Matus: Kremin

 During Summer 2023 Matus was on trial at another First League club Kremin Kremenchuk.
 He was listed as an unnamed trial player in first preseason matches.
-On 16 July against Oleksandriya his name appeared in the starting lineup.
+On 16 July against Oleksandriia his name appeared in the starting lineup.
 Few days later it was reported that he was selected by Kremin for the new season.
 He signed a two-year contract and took the number 71 shirt.
 He was given a chance to start in his first game and made few good saves.
 His debut for Kremin was on 28 July in a 0:0 draw against Metalurh.
 He was selected a man of the match by Sportarena.
+During his time with the club, Matus played in twenty-six matches. he had five clean sheets and conceded fifty-one goal.
+He also played four times for Kremin-2 Kremenchuk, where he conceded eleven goals.

+Lokomotyv Kyiv

+In September 2025, Matus moved to Second League Lokomotyv Kyiv.